Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Sample Schedule #2: PHYSICS 1A + ENG COMP 3 + UNIV ST 10A

-• Physics 1A satisfies a prep course for the following majors and minors: Computational Systems Biology major, Biology major, Ecology, Behavioral, Evolutionary major, Marine Biology major, Physiological Science major, Microbiology, immunology, & Molecular Genetics (MIMG) major, Molecular, Cell, and Developmental Biology major, Neuroscience major, Psychology major, Psychobiology major, Cognitive Science major, and Human Biology & Society BS major.
-This course also satisfies the Physical Science GE.
+• Physics 1A satisfies a prep course for the following majors and minors: Computational Systems Biology major, Biology major, Ecology, Behavioral, Evolution major, Marine Biology major, Physiological Science major, Microbiology, Immunology, & Molecular Genetics (MIMG) major, Molecular, Cell, and Developmental Biology major (Physical Science Series), Neuroscience major, Psychology major, Psychobiology major, Cognitive Science major, Human Biology & Society BS major, Atmospheric and Oceanic Sciences major, Climate Science major, Atmospheric and Oceanic Sciences/Math major, Biochemistry major, General Chemistry major, Chemistry major, Chemistry-Materials Science major, Environmental Science major, Geophysics major, Engineering Geology major, Geology major, Environmental Science major, Mathematics major, Mathematics for Teaching major, Astrophysics major, Biophysics major, Physics B.S/B.A major, Bioengineering major, Chemical Engineering major, Civil Engineering major, Computer Science major, Computer Science & Engineering major, Computer Engineering major, Electrical Engineering major, Materials Engineering, and Mechanical & Aerospace Engineering major, and Science Education minor

 • English Composition 3 satisfies writing I requirement (depends on student exam placement)

-• Astro 5 satisfies Life Science GE or Physical Science GE
+• Earth, Planetary & Space Sciences 17 satisfies Life Science GE or Physical Science GE